Abdulaziz bin Muhammad Al Saud: Reign

 The reign of Abdulaziz bin Muhammad began in 1765 when his father died.
-Although the latter was titled as Emir, Abdulaziz was given the titles of both Emir and Imam.
-The latter title was a reflection of his religious education by Muhammad bin Abdul Wahhab and his deeply religious personality.
+Abdulaziz's Bay'ah (Arabic: Pledge of allegiance) ceremony was supervised by Muhammad bin Abdul Wahhab.
+Although his father was titled as Emir, Abdulaziz was given the titles of both Emir and Imam.
+However, the latter title was not granted immediately after his succession to the throne, but it was given later.
+Imam as a title was a reflection of Abdulaziz's religious education by Muhammad bin Abdul Wahhab and his deeply religious personality.
 His younger brother, Abdullah, unsuccessfully challenged the rule of Abdulaziz.

 Abdulaziz's father, Muhammad bin Saud, initiated attacks against the ruler of Riyadh, Dahham bin Dawwas, in 1747.
 However, following the battles for nearly 25 years only in 1773 Riyadh was captured by Abdulaziz and became part of the Emirate.
 Their military success and orthodox approach to religion won them great support in the area.
 Their standing was also boosted by Abdulaziz's practice of holding open meetings where tribal elders could meet with him, allowing access to their ruler.
 During his reign Muhammad bin Abdul Wahhab was his major advisor and dealt with all major activities, including treasury.
 However, following the capture of Riyadh Abdulaziz bin Muhammad himself began to control the budget of the state due to the significant increase in revenues.
 From 1789 Abdulaziz's supremacy was recognised by all Najdi people.
+As early as 1790 Abdulaziz's forces started their attacks in the region near the Euphrates in southern Iraq.
+The region was the settlement of the Shammar tribe, originally from Najd, and they were defeated two times in 1791.
+Muslat bin Mutlaq Al Jarba, son of the tribal leader Mutlaq bin Muhammad, killed in the battle which led to the migration of the tribe to southern Mesopotamia.